 For more information, contact our Works Permit team on email Works Permits or 9278 4505.

-If you submit your application via email or post, we'll issue your permit via email within 7 days.
+Once you submit your application, we'll issue your permit via email within 10 business days.

 We may contact you if we require more information to process your application.